MAT496-Monsoon2025-SNU/s-akash-langsmith-MAT496/README.md

 Evaluators use a Run and an Example to calculate metrics like how similar two outputs are.
 We used a reference output to measure the accuracy of the output we fed to the LLM on a scale of 1 to 10.
 I changed up the questionnaire (input, output and reference outputs) to match the Minecraft examples that I uploaded to my dataset.
 I also made an evaluator on LangSmith using LLM-as-Judge
 ![evaluators](https://i.gyazo.com/dbff230f28afaf277577ffac1b36d86b.png)

+### Vid 3 (Experiments)
+Experiments evaluate datasets with a lot more flexibility on which version of your LLM and even which version of your dataset is taken.
+You can even run experiments multiple times to determine if the LLM model has much deviation in its responses, and you can even run it concurrently to give you a faster output (although this uses up OpenAI rate limits much quicker and I am cautiously sparing of my 5$ worth of it!)
+I used my dataset of Minecraft questions (I am sorry in advance, I just really like Minecraft.
+I figured you could frame a lot of questions based on it) to evaluate the responses given by ChatGPT 4o as well as 3.5 Turbo